 - You can spend an additional day at Osla, if you wish to explore the surroundings more.
 You can walk to Debsu Thatch (Bugyal) towards Ruinsara and back.

-- We may extend the itinerary connecting more villages with possible homestay accommodation at Datmir and Taluka village.
+- We may extend the itinerary connecting more villages like Dhatmeer and Dharkot with possible homestay accommodation.

 - Last ATM is at Mori, 25 Km before Sankri though often cashless.
 Withdraw cash well in advance, best in Dehradun or latest Naugaon or Purola.

 - Mobile connectivity: BSNL/Vodafone/Jio network may work at trek base Sankri, with very limited connection availability.
 Complete any phone calls from Mori, if need be.
 After Sankri there is no presence of network.

 Here you will get an idea of distance and corresponding altitude gain of the trail.
 From this you can also understand the general gradient.

 While you will walk on the same trail that of our regular Har Ki Dun trek, yet there are distinct advantages of this mode of trek.